kj2797/HotelAndRestaurant/README.md

 It is recommended to use Turbo C++ for better runtime experience.

-Few C++ graphics has also been inculcated with the use of graphics.h
+Few C++ graphics has also been inculcated with the use of graphics.h header file.